 adb reboot bootloader

-fastboot flash vbmeta vbmeta.img fastboot flash system system.img
+fastboot flash --disable-verification vbmeta vbmeta.img fastboot flash system system.img

 fastboot -w reboot

-There it is: you have got a fresh Android Q GSI running on an Android Q phone!
-Now you could really start our development on Android Q, and report Android Q GSI issues.
+There it is: you have a fresh GSI image running on an Android phone!
+Now you can start developing for the latest and greatest versions of Android.

 In this codelab, we have covered:

-As a development tool, Android GSI enables developers to:
+As a development tool, Android GSI enables you to perform the following:

-We love your feedback for GSI and Android, share ideas or found issues about GSI at file GSI bugs, stack overflow, reddit, we appreciate your efforts for a better GSI!
+We love your feedback for GSI and Android!
+Please share your ideas and report GSI issues – file GSI bugs, discuss topics on StackOverflow, and contribute to our Reddit page, we appreciate your efforts for a better GSI!